C3P0-102/Skin-Cancer-Detection/README.md

 ## 📋 Overview
 This project develops an automated image classification pipeline to assist in the identification of skin cancer.
 By utilizing a **Convolutional Neural Network (CNN)**, the system analyzes dermatoscopic images of moles to extract visual features—such as border irregularity and color variegation—indicative of potential malignancy.

+## ⚠️ Medical Disclaimer
+This software is a **prototype** for educational and research purposes.
+It is not a medical device and should not be used for self-diagnosis.
+Always consult a licensed dermatologist for medical concerns.

 ---